Mendham Borough, New Jersey: Local government

+Neil Sullivan assumed the office of acting mayor on February 7, 2025, upon the resignation of Christine Serrano Glassner, who left office to take a position in the Trump administration.

-In February 2022, the Borough Council selected Neil Sullivan from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2022 that had been held by Mary Sue Martin until she resigned from office the previous month.
+In February 2022, the borough council selected Neil Sullivan from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2022 that had been held by Mary Sue Martin until she resigned from office the previous month.

-In January 2019, the Borough Council appointed James Kelly to fill the term expiring in December 2019 that became vacant when Christine Glassner took office as Mayor.
+In January 2019, the borough council appointed James Kelly to fill the term expiring in December 2019 that became vacant when Christine Glassner took office as mayor.

 Federal, state, and county representation

 Mendham Borough is located in the 7th Congressional District and is part of New Jersey's 25th State Legislative District.

-Prior to the 2011 reapportionment following the 2010 Census, Mendham Borough had been in the 16th state legislative district.